Copyright © 2023 World Wide Web Consortium. W3C® liability, trademark and permissive document license rules apply.

 Another way to say this is to look for Pareto improvements before starting to trade off between principles.

-This is a special case of the more general principle that data should not be used for more purposes than the data's subjects understood it was being collected for.
+This is a special case of the more general principle that data should not be used for more purposes than those specified when the data was collected.

 Services sometimes use people's data in order to protect those or other people.
 A service that does this should explain what data it's using for this purpose.
 It should also say how it might use or share a person's data if it believes that person has violated the service's rules.